-poor families, market hawkers, students, artists, and all types of radicals, which earned the neighborhood a comparison to Paris's Latin Quarter.
-The Heineken Brewery attracted the first Spanish guest workers to the neighborhood during the early 1960s and, later, waves of guest workers from Turkey and Morocco and citizens from the former colonies of Suriname and Indonesia revitalized the area around Albert Cuypstraat with (much-needed) culinary diversity.
-By the 1980s, De Pijp was a truly global village, with more than 126 nationalities to be found.
-Construction for a new subway line (due to be completed by 2017) has literally ripped through this area, though it's still a great place for inexpensive international restaurants and local bars and cafés.
-Dinner here, with an hour or so wandering before and a bit of bar hopping after, is a good way to get a taste of the neighborhood, or else you might visit the Albert Cuypmarkt in the morning followed by lunch or a picnic in Sarphatipark.
+For boho-chic done the Dutch way, head to De Pijp, where many streets are named after painters, including the main thoroughfare, Ferdinand Bolstraat, who was one of Rembrandt's pupils.
+This part of town was possibly named for its long, pipelike streets, or after an old word for a narrow waterway—modern-day Albert Cuyp street was once the Zaagmolensloot (sawmill canal).
+Whatever the case, by the end of the 19th century this was a low-income neighborhood with cheaply built housing to match.
+In the 1890s students, artists, prostitutes, and all manner of radical had rented rooms here, earning the neighborhood a comparison to Paris's Latin Quarter.
+The Heineken Brewery attracted the first Spanish guest workers to the neighborhood during the early 1960s, and, later, waves of guest workers from Turkey and Morocco, as well as immigrants from the former colonies of Suriname and Indonesia, also settled here.
+By the 1980s, De Pijp was a global village, with more than 126 nationalities.
+Fast-forward a few decades and things have greatly gentrified, although the proliferation of social housing here has kept some balance.
+Construction for a new subway line (due to be completed by 2018) has literally torn up the neighborhood, but it's still a great place to find hip restaurants and local bars and cafés.
+Dinner here, with an hour or so wandering before and a bit of bar-hopping after, is one good way to get a taste of the neighborhood; alternatively, you might visit the Albert Cuypmarkt in the morning followed by lunch or a picnic in pretty Sarphatipark.

 FODOR'S GO LIST 2016

 The top 25 places we think should be on every traveler's radar this year.More